The Best Things to do in Rydal: A 48-Hour Guide

 To find out more about what you can get up to during Whitby Goth Weekend, we’d highly recommend checking out their interactive map of the town, highlighting where to find everything related to the festival.

-Typically, this festival runs over two weekends in a year, the first being in April and the second being in November.
-This year, Whitby Goth Weekend 2024 will take place on the following dates:
+Typically, this festival runs over two weekends in a year, the first being in April/May and the second being in late October/early November.
+Whitby Goth Weekend 2026 will take place on the following dates:

 Since its inception, Whitby Goth Weekend has been touted as a family-friendly event, making it suitable for all ages to attend.
 This includes both the live music performances and the alternative market.
 However, please bear in mind that local pubs and cafés may operate curfews or restrictions, typically after 9pm.